Parthenon, Acropolis – Athens –founded on rock, lasting for thousand of years…DS ©

 (This is a post published beginnings of 2011 and very relevant to what we discussed the last few days about our calling.)

 Good morning!
 A new day in our lives!
-It is beneficial to remind ourselves that today we have new opportunities to learn from the past, to develop this day and to invest in the future and all to be done for His glory.
+It is beneficial to remind ourselves that today we have new opportunities to learn from the past, to develop today and to invest in the future and all for His glory.

 I pray that you are all well, strong in your body, soul and spirit!
 I pray that you continue listening from the Lord who speaks to you and that He brings clarity in all concerns of your heart.
 I pray that nothing that is not His could touch you or harm you.
 I pray that you are fully covered by the blood of Jesus Christ and all I prayed in His name, amen!

 It is written:

 “Then the Lord reached out his hand and touched my mouth and said to me, “Now, I have put my words in your mouth.
 See, today I appoint you over nations and kingdoms to uproot and tear down, to destroy and overthrow, to build and to plant.”

 Jeremiah was given a vocation by the Lord.
 He gave him an appointment and Jeremiah did not feel that he had the skills to implement the mission.

 We need to understand that vocation is not a career.
 Vocation is a calling in our lives.
 The Lord gives us an appointment and a mission for His vision (which becomes our vision!) and He requires no skills from us.
 He requires a willing heart.